tinacms/tina.io/content/guides/tina-cloud/getting-started/defining-content.md

 }
 ```

-We have only replaced a single line so far, which is to update the `path` to the where the content from the Starter Blog is stored.
+We have only replaced a single line so far, which is to update the `path` to  where the content from the Starter Blog is stored.

 Now we need to handle each field for our posts frontmatter, below is the finished file: